dparnell/MLImageCache/README.md

 ## Installation

-Use CocoaPods or copy those 4 files directly into the project.
-In the latter case you also have to install [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/).
+Use CocoaPods or copy these 4 files directly into the project.

-If you wonder why do I use this seemingly obsolete library compare its stability and functionality to [AFNetworking](https://github.com/AFNetworking/AFNetworking).
-It does not change interface every few months and is super-stable and tested.

 ## How to use it?